TizzyT566/BijouDB/README.md

 Use the SchemaBuilder to generate the columns via the `Add()` method.

-Do this for each of your columns and finally at the end call the `Build()` method.
+Do this for each of your columns and finally at preceed the SchemaBuilder with `_ = ~`.

+This pattern automatically disposes the SchemaBuilder at the end and ensure proper init and disposal.

 ## Example
 ```csharp